juristr/juristr.github.com/_posts/2016-09-20-ng2-get-window-ref.md

 {% include article-link.html
   url="/blog/2016/09/ng2-event-registration-document/"
-  title="Angular2: How do I register an event listener on document?" text="Learn about @HostListener and host binding properties to register event listeners on the document object"
+  title="Angular: How do I register an event listener on document?" text="Learn about @HostListener and host binding properties to register event listeners on the document object"
 %}